 In the past it was felt that it was the cholesterol and saturated fats in red and processed meats which caused the increased risk of heart attacks.
 Now, as newer research has shown that dietary cholesterol and saturated fats are not as much of a problem for most people, researchers are looking for other explanations as to why red and processed meat eaters are more likely to have heart attacks.

-It still is not clear how iron overload causes heart attacks.
-One theory is that iron is directly toxic to the inner layer of our arteries.
+A third theory is that iron is directly toxic to the inner layer of our arteries.
 This theory is supported by a recent Japanese study which showed that by injecting iron intravenously into young healthy men you could cause their arteries to constrict.
-In addition, the oxidative stress, or “rusting” which comes from excess iron also causes plaque build up within the arteries.
+In addition, the oxidative stress, or “rusting” which comes from excessive iron may cause plaque build up within the arteries.

 Iron overload is not just dangerous to the heart but is also dangerous to the brain.
 For example, iron overload states lead to iron accumulation in the brain which damages the hippocampus.
 The hippocampus is the part of the brain responsible for our memories.